Virtual colonoscopy is a less invasive way to check for cancer of the colon. Virtual colonoscopy also is known as screening CT colonography.

 Not all health insurance providers pay for virtual colonoscopy for colon cancer screening.
 Check with your health insurance provider to see which tests are covered.

 Before a virtual colonoscopy, you'll need to empty your colon.
-Any bowel movement, or stool, left in your colon may cloud the pictures taken during the exam.
+Any stool left in the colon may cloud the pictures taken during the exam.

-To empty your colon, follow your health care provider's instructions carefully.
+To empty your colon, carefully follow the instructions from your healthcare team.
 You may be asked to:

-You'll wear a gown but likely no other clothes.
-Medicine to put you to sleep usually isn't necessary, but you may be given medicine to relax your colon.
+You wear a gown but likely no other clothes.
+Medicine that makes you sleep during the test usually isn't necessary, but you may be given medicine to relax your colon.

-You'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
-A nurse or technologist will place a small tube called a catheter inside your rectum.
-Through this catheter, your colon will be filled with air or carbon dioxide as you roll over on the table while keeping your spine straight.
+You begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
+A nurse or technologist places a small tube called a catheter inside your rectum.
+Through this catheter, your colon is filled with air or carbon dioxide as you roll over on the table while keeping your spine straight.
 The air or gas helps create clear pictures and may cause a feeling of pressure in your stomach area.

-For the next part of the exam, you'll lie on your back.
-The exam table will be moved into the CT machine, and your body will be scanned.
-Then you'll turn over to lie on your belly or your side and your body will be scanned again.
+For the next part of the exam, you lie on your back.
+The exam table moves into the CT machine, which scans your body.
+Then you turn over to lie on your belly or your side and your body is scanned again.

 You may be asked to turn and hold some other positions as well as hold your breath at times.